How to Start a Mindfulness Meditation Practice

 The key point is, and you can write this down and carry it around with you cause it’s that important 😉 – You are not your thoughts.

 Every day ideally.
 The rule here is frequency is more important than duration.
-More, shorter meditations is better than fewer longer ones, in general.
-The only requirement actually is “meditate enough to make a difference.”
-If you were learning to play an instrument (and in many ways you really are), you won’t get far 2 times a week.
+More, shorter meditations are better than fewer longer ones, in general.
+The only requirement actually is to meditate enough to make a difference.
+If you were learning to play an instrument (and in many ways you really are), you won’t get far practicing twice a week.
 That said, two times a week is better than zero.

 How long should I meditate?